RussOakham/ci-milestone-project-1/README.md

  - Booking Form: Provide different booking times across weekends/weekdays to allow varied opening times.
  - Video(s): Video promoting the restaurant, including short interviews with team members and clips of the restuarant during service.
  - Blog: Blog posts to promote seasonal items and changes to the menu.
- - Embeded Ratings: Tripadvisor and Google star ratigns embedded on home page to further promote website brand.
+ - Embedded Ratings: Tripadvisor and Google star ratigns embedded on home page to further promote website brand.

 ## Testing